Lately, I started working on a hobby project (Site Relic) to test website performance, taking a screenshot, security check from multiple locations.

 So I thought to do a little test myself and here is the result.

-Google Cloud is available in the following nine regions.
+Google Cloud is available in the following eleven regions.

 - Iowa, US Central